 At this time of year, I am often asked where to find decent revision materials.
 My response is always the same: your child’s rucksack.
 Parents look at me confused: do I really think that their child has matured enough in the run-up to exams to have finally started making colourful, concise and comprehensive notes?
 Of course I don’t.
 Most of them have lost their folders or thrown them into bogs.

 Easter is at a sharp approach and following this weekend students and parents may be feeling daunted by the exams ahead.
 An organised approach to revision is fundamental to success and I hope the following suggestions will help you in the run up to the summer exams.
-Time organisation A good revision timetable is crucial.
-Remember not to be overambitious; use realistic targets and increase the workload at your own rate.

 Exams have a way of creeping up on you, don’t they?
 It was not long ago that you were starting the academic year, and now your final exams are just weeks away!
 It is easy to get caught up in the stress and panic of the final weeks, but few things more imperil successful exam performance than unnecessary worry.
 As such, we thought we would share a few final pre-exam tips that our students have found useful in the past.
-Go for a stroll.